Midtrans/mt-alt-doc/en/technical-reference/going-live.md

 To get access to the Client Key and Server Key, follow the steps given below.

-1. Login to your MAP account.
+1. Login to your Midtrans account.

 2. On the *Dashboard*, go to **Settings > Access Keys**.